AqwamCreates/DataPredict/docs/TermsAndConditions.md

 * Remove or alter any copyright, trademark, or other proprietary notices or labels contained in the Library;

+* Copyright, trademark, or patent any icons contained in the Library, either individually or as a collection;

+* Include the icons from the Library in projects that do not utilize the Library;

 * Use the Library for cheat/exploit development, use, or any activities falling within that category, unless explicitly approved by the person/company/organization that owns the target application;

 * Use the Library for anti-exploit or anti-cheat evasion purposes, or engage in any actions intended to circumvent security measures, unless explicitly approved by the person/company/organization that owns the target application;